umgbhalla/dotfiles/.config/install/doc/arch.md

 ## Disk Partitioning <a name="disk-partitioning"></a>

-In this guide I assume that you only want to install to one disk, and that the full disk is being utilized.
-I will also be using `ext4` for my filesystem (yes, I've heard all about the [wonders of root-on-ZFS](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/zfs.html#zfs-differences) and I've actually used it with my BSD build, but sadly, Archlinux doesn't quite support it yet).
+In this guide I assume that you only want to install to one disk and that the full disk is being utilized.
+I will also be using `ext4` for my filesystem (yes, I know all about the [wonders of ZFS](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/zfs.html#zfs-differences) and I use it with my BSD builds, but sadly Archlinux doesn't quite support it yet).
 I'm also assuming you have _at least_ 128 GB of disk space.

 My parition scheme will be as follows: